raystack/dagger/docs/usecase/stream_enrichment.md

 In The example Postprocessor configuration, the internal source instructs to populate the `booking_log` field of output schema using the SQL select statement and `customer_profile` from the fetched Documents of ES for a given customer.
 Follow [this](update link) for more details about each configuration fields.

-This is basic data flow of the example profile enrichment.

 ![Profile Enrichment](../assets/enrichment.png)

-### Final Data
+This is how the basic data flow of profile enrichment looks like.